Frequently Asked Questions

 Please don't do this.
-You can purchase a gift and then assign it to your own account, but this generally just leads to confusion.
+You technically can purchase a gift and then assign it to your own account, but the site isn't really built for this and it leads to confusion.

-Gifts act as credit on your account.
-Once the credit is used up the site will resort to whichever card is on file.
-Usually this will be the card you paid for the gift with - so the subscription will continue on.
+Gifts act as credit on the recipient's account.
+Once the credit is used up the site will give them the option to add a payment method to their account if they'd like to continue service.
+If you claim a gift with the account you used to purchase the gift, the card you paid for the gift with is already on your account - so the subscription will continue on.
 If this is what you want, great!
 But if not, read on.

 But I really really want to put in the shipping address myself, the recipient doesn't know how to use email/is not to be trusted on the internets!